qkewq/wifilocator/README.md

---no-frame-counter		      		Do not output frame counters --no-aging			            	Do not age out addresses --no-channel			          	Do not display channel "--no-org							Do not resolve address OUI's
+--no-frame-counter		      		Do not output frame counters --no-aging			            	Do not age out addresses --no-channel			          	Do not display channel --no-org							Do not resolve address OUI's

 Notes:
 The interface must be in monitor mode to operate